sridaranathiyappan/forumsri/customer.md

 * What are the basic fields details required to create a customer?

 ## Who is a Customer?
-A firm or individual person who buys goods or services from a shop or business in order to sell it to the end consumer or Institutions
+A firm or individual person who buys the goods or services from a shop or business in order to sell it to the end consumer or Institutions

 ## Who Creates the Customers?
 ### 1.Distributor or Distributor Operator
-A distributor can create a customers over the telephonic or through a direct Walk-in to the customer place
+A distributor can create a customers over the telephonic or through a direct Walk-in to the customer point

 ### 2.SalesMan
-A distributor saleman can create a new customer, During his regular market visit plan
+A distributor saleman can create a new customer, During his regular market visit

 ### 3.Company Salesman
-A Company saleman can create a new customer,based on the plan for the market visit
+A Company saleman can create a new customer, During his market visit plan

 ## What are the basic fields details required to create a customer
 1.Creataing a Customer required common details to be entered in systematic maner